NaufalGhifari/minimalistTabTracker/README.md

 # minimalistTabTracker
 A small node project to keep track of tabs i.e. who owes whom and how much.
-This project aims to showcase a minimal full-stack capability.
+This project aims to:
+1. Showcase a minimal full-stack capability: front-end, back-end, and database.
+2. Showcase CRUD database operations from a web application.

 💡 To get the app running:
 - Make sure you have Node.js installed